Product News December 11, 2024

 Why Harrier?

 Harrier autofocus-zoom IP cameras benefit from extremely low latency.
-We’ve compiled a guide on how to obtain the lowest possible latency from your vision system, which also includes measurements of recorded latency for our Harrier 10x AF-Zoom IP Camera (info on more models will be included shortly).
+We’ve compiled a guide on how to obtain the lowest possible latency from your vision system, which also includes measurements of recorded latency for our Harrier 10x AF-Zoom IP Camera.

 The wireless module in Harrier IP cameras has support for 802.11 ac/a/b/g/n and dual band 2.4/5 GHz.
 It includes extensive DMA hardware support for data flow to reduce the CPU load and advanced power management for optimum power consumption.